Skip to Content

 Equipment

 To make chestnut cookies, you may need several kitchen utensils.
-Please preapre:
+Please prepare:

 How to make Korean Chestnut Cookies

 There are three steps to make this special cookie.
-First, you’ll have to make a fine chestnut powder; then, add cinnamon and honey mixture in, mix them well and shape into lovely small chestnut cookies.
+First, you’ll have to make a fine chestnut powder; then, add the cinnamon and honey mixture, mix them well, and shape them into lovely small chestnut cookies.
 Finally, top with your favorite toppings.

 Making Chestnut powder

-• Wash chestnuts and remove damaged ones.
-Score chestnuts by a sharp knife or chestnut clip.
-Then, bake at 400F (200C) or boil them in 15 minutes.
-To steam chestnuts, steam in 20-25 minutes.
+• Wash the chestnuts and remove any damaged ones.
+Score the chestnuts with a sharp knife or a chestnut clip.
+Then, bake them at 400F (200C) or boil them for 15 minutes.
+To steam the chestnuts, steam them for 20-25 minutes.
 Peel the brown skins to reveal the nuts inside.

 Peeled chestnut